-If you have a burning question about credit repair, chances are you’ll find the answer to it in this here FAQ.
+If you have a burning question about credit repair, chances are you’ll find the answer to it in our FAQ.
 Let’s get started.

 How Long Does It Take For My Credit To Be Repaired?

 Unfortunately, repairing one’s credit is not an overnight process.
-It does take time for credit bureaus to receive and update their files upon new information being sent to them from companies, agencies, or creditors.
-By law, credit bureaus have 45 days to update their reports with new information they’ve received, so the sooner they are made aware of changes to one’s credit, the sooner their reports will reflect that.
+It does take time for credit bureaus to receive and update their files.
+By law, credit bureaus have 45 days to update their reports with new information they’ve received.
+So, the sooner you start the better.

 Can Repairing My Credit Improve My Chances Of Getting A Job?